CarterCobb/File-to-Zip-Lambda-Serverless/README.md

 # AWS S3 Lambda Zipper

-This prject contains an example for an [AWS Lambda](https://aws.amazon.com/lambda/) that is triggered on an [AWS S3](https://aws.amazon.com/s3/) bucket create event.
+This project contains an example for an [AWS Lambda](https://aws.amazon.com/lambda/) that is triggered on an [AWS S3](https://aws.amazon.com/s3/) bucket create event.
 The lambda takes the new file, converts it to a zip file and re-uploads it back to the AWS S3 bucket.

 ## Technology Stack